 The folder structure would be:

-Let's go a little bit more into details regarding the files inside the package folder.
+Let's go a little bit more into detail regarding the files inside the package folder.

 As we now specify our own package content, we have to provide the